geraldgsh/pizzaplanet/readme.md

 # A Codecademy exercise

-A single page AngularJS app for their scoreboard that shows food served in restaurant.
+A single page AngularJS app that shows food served in restaurant.

 # Setting up AngularJS development environment on Windows